wingmann/jsonlw/README.md

 #### Platforms
-JsonLW should work on any platform; it is only requirement is a C++20 compatible compiler, as it make heavy use of the C++20 move semantics, concepts and variadic templates.
+JsonLW should work on any platform; it is only requirement is a C++20 compatible compiler, as it make heavy use of the C++ move semantics, concepts and variadic templates.

 One of the biggests goals for JsonLW is for it to be lightweight, and small.
 Having complicated logic isn't bad, but it bloats the codebase in most cases.
-I'd like to keep things small rather than put in big features that take a ton of space.
+I would like to keep things optimal by size rather than put in big features that take a more of space.

 ```cpp